 A native application is one that is designed for use on a platform or specific device.
 For this feature, it can interact and take advantage of operating system features and other software that are installed on this platform.
 Following are the 4 major reasons you should consider for investing in a native application:

-Unlike web applications, native apps can be accessed when there is no internet connection because they are stored on the device and still use the operating system information to process the information and meet the user's commands.
+Unlike web applications, native apps can be accessed when there is no internet connection.
+The reason is they are stored on the device and still use the operating system information to process the information and meet the user’s commands.

 This is a differential that gives mobility to users.
-Imagine a business executive who needs to store information of an application via the application, but is outside the 3G service coverage area.
+Imagine a business executive who needs to store information of an app via the app.
+But it is outside the 3G service coverage area.
 With the offline app, it can capture customer information without problems.

 One of the major complaints of application users is as to their performance.
 How have direct access to the device’s operating system – and have been programmed in the native language of the device – native applications are faster than web apps (these are also totally dependent on web speed).

-Native applications promote a more consistent experience to the operating system and other platform applications.
-They may be more visually pleasing, since they are designed according to the device's language, generating more identity with the user.
+Native applications promote a more consistent experience for the operating system and other platform applications.
+They may be more visually pleasing.
+This is because the design was according to the device’s language, generating more identity with the user.